Richard-Shimada/food-sales-predictions/README.md

 Describe your final model

-Report the most important metrics
+Report on MAE/MSE/RMSE

 Refer to the metrics to describe how well the model would solve the business problem

 ## Recommendations:

-More of your own text here
+Use the regression tree, variance has been corrected and good predictive power.

 ## Limitations & Next Steps

-More of your own text here
+Hyper tune regression model or use different model for better fit.

 ### For further information

-For any additional questions, please contact **email**
+For any additional questions, please contact Richard Shimada at **email**